Dev-023/Chat-Room/README.md

 [Indev 1.1](https://github.com/Dev-023/Chat-Room/tree/indev-1.1)

-# Other Shit
+# Other Stuff
-As always, code is written by a rookie, use it for casual stuff only.
+Warning, coded by a rookie